Water Is a Luxury (Now Even More Scarce)

 I have always liked to help

 Julia Marcas, a young woman who lives in La Vizcachera with her mother, is also part of the Street Library coordinators team.
-Every week, around books and children, Julia shows her passion for sharing knowledge, giving and helping: Julia says “I have always been helped by other people.
-If someone gives you something, you should give your wisdom to someone else.
+Every week, around books and children, Julia shows her passion for sharing knowledge, giving and helping: Julia says, “I have always been helped by other people.
+If someone gives you something, you should give them something in return.
 Life is like a roulette wheel; everything comes and goes.
 Since I was little, I have always liked to help.
 It’s probably because my mum is like that too, and I learned from her”.

 When the lockdown due to Covid-19 was announced, Julia began to seek help and to mobilize others to alleviate the rapidly growing problems in her community.
 In the midst of her efforts, she reflects: “It’s very frustrating not to have enough money to be able to help others.
 Poverty is not only in the provinces; it is also on the outskirts of Lima.
 How many have returned to their provinces asking for help?
 People come to the capital to look for a better future, but now everyone is leaving Lima because it has become the center of the epidemic.
 Several families from La Vizcachera, mostly those who were renting, have gone back to the cities where they were born.
 There’s more life in the Sierra than in Lima, everything is brought by hand: vegetables, animals… in Lima everything is dry and difficult…”.